FurryCoders/FALocalRepo/README.md

 This menu allows to download a user gallery, scraps, favorites, extras or to update specific users and/or sections for the database.

     1. `Username: `<br>
     First field is reserved for users.
 To download or sync a specific user/s insert the username/s (url or userpage name are both valid).
-Usernames can be separated with spaces or commas
+Usernames can be separated with spaces or commas.

     2. `Sections: `<br>
     Second field is reserved for sections.
 These can be: